hapax/hapax.github.io/assets/emcc.md

 The expression $s^2(\Delta x, \Delta t)$ defines a "spacetime length", obeying a "spacetime Pythagoras' theorem" which means that $s^2$ does not change even when we speed up or slow down.
-In particular, $s^2 = 0$ for a light ray whatever speed we measure at, and hence the speed of light is always $c$.
+In particular, $s^2 = 0$ for a light ray whatever speed *we* are moving when we measure, and hence light always travels with velocity $c$.

 #### Dilation and contraction